bee-hive/VentRL/README.md

 - matplotlib
 - seaborn

 This is research level code, and will continue to be updated.

-If you have any questions/comments, please email Niranjani Prasad at <np6@princeton.edu>.
+If you have any questions/comments, please email <np6@princeton.edu>.
 Thanks!